Strategies for generating separable photon triplets in waveguides and ring resonators: Introduction

 \section{Introduction}

-The generation of multipartite entangled states has been a long-term objective in quantum optics, and is a fundamental component of quantum information protocols and applications.
-Nonlinear optical processes are some of the most flexible and scalable methods for generating them.
-Spontaneous parametric down-conversion (PDC) and four-wave mixing have been reliable methods to generate entangled photon pairs, and now, thanks to advancements in basic technologies for manufacturing nonlinear photonic devices and ultra-sensitive detection techniques \cite{caspani2017integrated, katiyi2025quantum, kong2024large, stasi2024enhanced}, the community is now turning to the implementation of higher-order parametric processes.
-An important topic now is the generation of photon triplets, either through cascaded nonlinear second-order optical processes \cite{hubel2010direct,krapick2016chip} or through third-order parametric down-conversion (TOPDC) \cite{chang2020observation,douady2004experimental,bertrand2024experimental}.
+The generation of multipartite entangled states has been a long-term objective in quantum optics and is a fundamental component of quantum information protocols and applications.
+Multiple approaches have been explored for their generation, including time-domain multiplexing of photon pairs \cite{meyer2022scalable,yokoyama2013ultra}, frequency-bin encoding \cite{banic2024integrated}, path encoding \cite{bergamasco2017generation,bao2023very}, among others \cite{ju2019creating, jia2025continuous}.
+Within this broad landscape, nonlinear optical processes stand out as flexible and scalable approaches for producing such states.
+For example, spontaneous parametric down-conversion (SPDC) and four-wave mixing have been reliable methods to generate photon pairs.
+As a result of recent advancements in the fabrication of nonlinear photonic devices and ultra-sensitive detection techniques \cite{caspani2017integrated, katiyi2025quantum, kong2024large, stasi2024enhanced}, the implementation of higher-order parametric processes is becoming increasingly feasible.
+An important subject in this area is the generation of photon triplets, either through cascaded second-order nonlinear optical processes \cite{hubel2010direct,krapick2016chip} or through third-order parametric down-conversion (TOPDC) \cite{chang2020observation,douady2004experimental,bertrand2025experimental}.

-TOPDC-based photon triplets stand out for their distinctive characteristics, such as tripartite spectral entanglement and non-Gaussian features \cite{braunstein1987generalized, agusti2020tripartite}, and promising applications, such as heralded emission of photon pairs \cite{barz2010heralded}, direct generation of Greenberger-Horne-Zeilinger (GHZ) states \cite{greenberger1990bell}, third-order squeezing \cite{banaszek1997quantum}, among others.
+Triplets produced by TOPDC stand out for their distinctive characteristics, such as tripartite spectral entanglement, and non-Gaussian features \cite{braunstein1987generalized, agusti2020tripartite} including Wigner function negativity without postselection \cite{Walschaers2021nonGaussian}, non-Gaussian quadrature statistics \cite{bencheikh2022demonstrating, zhang2021non}, non-Gaussian entanglement \cite{bencheikh2022demonstrating,agusti2020tripartite}, and signatures in higher-order quadrature moments that serve as indicators of non-Gaussianity \cite{zhang2023genuine}.
+These properties enable applications including heralded emission of photon pairs \cite{barz2010heralded}, direct generation of Greenberger-Horne-Zeilinger (GHZ) states \cite{greenberger1990bell}, and third-order squeezing \cite{banaszek1997quantum}.
 A variety of implementations have been proposed, including nonresonant systems, such as optical fibers \cite{corona2011experimental, cavanna2020progress}, bulk crystals \cite{borshchevskaya2015three}, and waveguides \cite{banic2022resonant,moebius2016efficient,bencheikh2022demonstrating}; and resonant systems, such as ring resonators \cite{banic2022resonant} and superconducting parametric cavities \cite{chang2020observation}.